 When you order your talit katan with tzitzit attached we offer you these choices of the minhag followed in tying the knots.
 Click on the name of each minhag and a picture of it will pop up.
 If you are unsure which minhag to request, consult your Rabbi.
 All of our tzitzit knots are tied by b’nei Torah.

-- Sefardic 10-5-6-5, with each loop a separate hulia, usually used by Sefardic Jews on their talit katan
+- Sefardic 10-5-6-5, with each loop a separate hulia, usually used by Sefardic Jews on their tallit katan

-- Chassidic huliot “Tal” 7-8-11-13, with huliot of each 3 loops, used by Chabad Chassidim, Breslov Chassidim and some other Chassidic groups
+- Chassidic huliot "Tal" 7-8-11-13 with huliot of each 3 loops, used by Chabad Chassidim, Breslov Chassidim and others

 - Rambam according to Yemenite tradition